uncms-dev/uncms/docs/configuration.md

 with extremely deep and wide page trees you may find that this becomes inefficient.
 If so, set this to `False`.

-## `BLEACH_OPTIONS`

-* Type: dictionary (Bleach `clean` keyword arguments)
-* Default: too large to put here; see `uncms/conf.py`

-HTML from the default [HTML editor](html-editor.md) should be sanitised for bad tags (such as `<script>`) and bad attributes (such as `onload`) before being displayed to users of your site.
-By default, this is passed through [Bleach](https://github.com/mozilla/bleach).
-UnCMS has a long list of built-in default allowed tags and attributes that should be safe.
-You may want to allow or disallow other tags and attributes.
-If you do, use this configuration setting.

-This option corresponds directly to keyword arguments accepted by the [`bleach.clean`](https://bleach.readthedocs.io/en/latest/clean.html) function.

 ## `BREADCRUMBS_CLASS_PREFIX`

 * Type: string